kineticdata/peripherals-hubspot/bridge-adapters/kinetic-bridgehub-adapter-hubspot/readme.md

 ## Notes
 * [JsonPath](https://github.com/json-path/JsonPath#path-examples) can be used to access nested values.
 The root of the path is the accessor for the Structure.
 * This adapter has been tested with the 1.1.0 bridgehub adapter.
-* The adapter only supports API key authentication at this time.
+* The adapter only supports Access Token authentication at this time.
     - To access the API key you must have Super Admin [permission](https://knowledge.hubspot.com/settings/hubspot-user-permissions-guide?__hstc=45788219.78c31a6a1ef939bde78914f7fa0fd849.1624607212906.1624607212906.1624607212906.1&__hssc=45788219.1.1624607212907&__hsfp=1000307879&_ga=2.230712409.756209440.1624607210-1620574245.1624607210#super-admin).
-    - Visit [HubSpot](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) for instructions on getting your API key.
+    - Visit [HubSpot](https://developers.hubspot.com/docs/api/private-apps) for instructions for creating a private app and getting an access token.
 * Pagination and sort order are not supported by the adapter, but Harvest source api behavior is supported.
 * From more information about HubSpot api visit [HubSpot Developer Docs](https://developers.hubspot.com/docs/api/overview)
 * This adapter requires an id parameter to be passed to retrieve an element.